 I went to a dermatologist before and advised me not to put the shampoo directly to my scalp.
 She told me to mix the shampoo with water before putting it onto my scalp.
 The shampoos I tried and worked for me are Pregroe and Moringa O2 Herbal Shampoo.

 #2 Use Aloe Vera(the plant)

-Just so you know, I was able to see two kinds of aloe vera plant.
-The first one is light green colored, it’s softer, thinner and has more sticky juice inside (or liquid, whatever it is called).
+Just so you know, I was able to see two kinds of aloe vera plants.
+The first one is light green colored, it’s softer, thinner, and has more sticky juice inside (or liquid, whatever it is called).
 The other one is darker in color, thicker, lesser in juice but has more solid gel inside.

 #3 Have a regular scalp massage